by Dr. Christopher Chang, last modified on

 Should dietary restrictions and diuretic medications fail to resolve recurrent and persistent vertigo attacks, more invasive procedures can be performed.
 Typically these options require a referral to a neuro-otology specialist.

-The first procedure I typically suggest is endolymphatic shunt (ELS) surgery which tries to "physically" prevent fluid buildup by drilling a hole into the inner ear (the endolymphatic sac) and placing a shunt.
+Endolymphatic shunt (ELS) surgery tries to "physically" prevent fluid buildup by drilling a hole into the inner ear (the endolymphatic sac) and placing a shunt.
 Theoretically, by placing a shunt, fluid buildup can not occur because it would automatically drain out of the inner ear via the shunt.
 And it does seem to work about 80% of the time in minimizing symptoms of Meniere's Disease.

 Finally, the balance nerve itself can be surgically cut when all else fails and is considered a last resort given risk of permanent facial paralysis and hearing loss.